rlberry-py/rlberry/docs/basics/userguide/save_load.md

     ),  # agent args
-    fit_budget=int(300000),  # Budget used to call our agent "fit()" n_fit=1,  # Number of agent instances to fit. seed=seeder,  # to be reproductible
+    fit_budget=int(300000),  # Budget used to call our agent "fit()" n_fit=1,  # Number of agent instances to fit. seed=seeder,  # to be reproducible
     agent_name="QL" + env_id,  # Name of the agent
-    output_dir="./results/",  # where to store the outpus )
+    output_dir="./results/",  # where to store the outputs )

 experiment_to_save.fit()